ucosmic/UCosmicAlpha/Etc/DeveloperDocs/DailyGitProcesses.md

    Do this so that your GH work branch matches the rebase you just performed.
 I'd like you to do this in case I want to merge in your changes sometime during the day, before you do the next push at the end of the day.

-9. `git stash apply`
+9. `git stash pop` (optional, don't do this if you skipped step 1)

-   Finally, run this if you ran git stash as step 1.
-It is the equivalent of a TFS Unshelve.
+   Finally, run this if you ran `git stash -u` as step 1.
+It is the TFS Unshelve's correlary.
 It will restore your staged and unstaged changes so that you can continue to work after this morning ritual.
+It will also delete the stash entry from git, so that you don't have any funny looking loops in the dragon visualizer.

+   If you don't want to delete the stash from git, you can just run `git stash apply`.
+This will restore your stash to your filesystem only, but leave the stash data in git so that you can apply it to a different branch or otherwise reuse it later.

 ## At the end of the workday